 Tiered Pricing

-Charge different prices based on card size, paper material, or finish.
-Standard cards stay affordable.
-Personalized or premium cards (heavier cardstock, foil accents, custom messages) command a meaningful premium.
-The customers willing to pay 2–3x for "premium" exist — you just have to give them the option to.
+Charge by size, paper, or finish.
+Standard cards stay affordable; premium cards (heavier cardstock, foil accents, custom messages) command a 2-3x premium.
+The customers willing to pay for premium exist - give them the option.

 Upselling

-Small add-ons — stickers, art prints, gift wrap — increase order value at minimal cost.
-Seasonal promotions and limited-time bundles drive extra purchases at the moments customers are most ready to commit.
+Small add-ons - stickers, art prints, gift wrap - increase order value at minimal cost, and seasonal or limited-time bundles drive extra purchases when customers are most ready to buy.

 Conclusion